greentic-ai/greentic-component/README.md

 (`scaffold.template_description`, `scaffold.template_tags`) so automation can
 record which template produced a component without shell parsing.

+`GREENTIC_DEP_MODE` controls how dependencies are written when scaffolding:
+`local` (default) injects workspace `path =` overrides so CI catches template regressions against unpublished crates, while `cratesio` emits pure semver constraints and fails fast if any `path =` slips into the generated `Cargo.toml`.
+The dual-mode smoke tests exercise both flavors.

 ## Continuous Integration

 - `.github/workflows/ci.yml` runs on every push/PR using the stable toolchain on `ubuntu-latest`.